cheind/py-motmetrics/README.md

 `TUD-Campus` and `TUD-Stadtmitte` sequences.
 It checks per-sequence and combined HOTA, CLEAR, and Identity results, including all standard HOTA alpha thresholds.
 The job prints both implementations' values and their maximum absolute difference to the log and GitHub job summary.
-It also reports individual and median execution times from three warmed runs.
-Metric parity fails if any difference exceeds `1e-6`;
-the timing comparison is informational.
+It reports three warmed runs for both end-to-end execution (starting from the same MOT DataFrames) and the metric kernels (starting from each implementation's prepared arrays).
+Metric parity fails if any difference exceeds `1e-6`; the timing comparison is informational.
 To run this comparison locally:

 ```bash